Home » crafts » Fall crafts » DIY Spray Paint Gold Leaf Wreath

 Next, I laid out a drop cloth on my back patio and sprayed the backs of all them with metallic gold spray paint.
 Once the backs dried, I flipped them all over and sprayed the fronts.

+The paint dried very quickly, so they were ready to use!
 I started by gluing one leaf down and then another slightly on top of the previous one and kept going all the way around in that manner.

 As I was gluing the leaves, I was careful to vary the sizes so as not too have too many large or small ones in a row.
 The paint gives the dried leaves some strength, so they weren’t as brittle, but I was still careful with placing them, so they didn’t tear or break.

 Once all of the leaves were in place, it still needed a little something more to finish it off, so I started by adding three brown feathers on the inside.
 I purchased the feathers at a craft store and they were relatively inexpensive.
 I simply pushed the pointed ends into the straw wreath in a placement that I liked.
+Then to finish it off completely, I hot glued two acorns near the bottom.
+So easy!

 Great Fall display woth gold leaf wreath

+I hope you enjoyed this tutorial and give this wreath a try!
 I recently shared my fall home tour on my own blog and would love to have you come for a visit!

 Here are some other posts you may enjoy: